ajeesh875/test/README.md

 # SharePoint Link Checker and Outlook Email Sender

 This Python project provides a solution to check SharePoint links and send the results through an Outlook email.
-It is implemented using object-oriented programming (OOP) and includes three classes:

 1. `SharePointLinkChecker`: This class checks SharePoint links and extracts URLs from button elements.